+CHAPTER

+DREAM

-How to design your park
+How to design your

+park

+SUSTAIN

 How to build your park

 How to maintain your park

-ACQUIRE
+CHAPTER

-This chapter assumes that you do not have permission to use an open lot to implement your idea.
-If you have legal access and entitlement to the lot(s), we invite you to skip to Chapter 2: Organize
+ACQUIRE In this chapter, we assume that you don't already have access to land for your project.
+If you have legal permission to use a specific lot(s), we invite you to skip to Chapter 2: Organize

-For park-creators without legal access to land, the process is complicated by the need to seek the permission of others to either sell or lease their lot(s).
+For park-creators without legal access to land, the process is complicated by having to ask others to either sell or lease their lot(s).
 There is no such thing as a perfect process, no one way to proceed, and regrettably no guarantee of a predictable outcome.
-The following chapter provides an overview to determine the best course of action to access your future park site!
+The following chapter provides an overview to the best course of action to access your future park site!

-Find a Lot

-Large urban parks provide many social, ecological, and economic benefits to the residents of an entire city and its visitors.
+Find a Lot Large urban parks provide many social, ecological, and economic benefits to a city's residents and visitors.
 But unless the park is easy to get to, they may only be visited occasionally.
 Not everyone has access to a car or convenient public transportation, or can walk or bike long distances.

-This why it's important to find a nearby lot or space to turn into a small neighborhood park.
+This is why it's important to find a nearby lot or space to turn into a small neighborhood park.
 They have many of the benefits of the big park AND their proximity allows for easy access.
 The more a neighborhood park is visited, the more familiar-and valued-the park becomes.
 Active park use helps these spaces become an essential hub of 'social life' that builds a neighborhood's sense of community!
 Are there unused lots in your neighborhood that are legally available, safe, and suitable for park use?
 Can you identify potential lots in your neighborhood where you'd like to see your park?
 On the next page are typical locations for underutilized spaces that could become your neighborhood park.